 |Note: GEO = Geosynchronous orbit; LEO = Low-earth orbit|

 Almost all of China’s rockets have launched from spaceports in Xichang, Jiuquan, and Taiyuan.
 Each launch facility has unique features that lend themselves to certain functions.
 The Jiuquan facility, for instance, is the primary platform for launching to LEO.
-It also supports manned space missions on the CZ-2F.
+It also supports crewed space missions on the CZ-2F.

 A fourth facility was opened in Wenchang on the island province of Hainan in 2016.
 The new spaceport’s location allows launches to take place over the sea, far from populated areas.
 The facility’s proximity to the equator also enables rockets to take advantage of Earth’s rotation to reduce fuel expenditure and increase maximum payload capacity.
-This added boost will be critical to future missions in which heavy-lift (and eventually super heavy-lift) launch vehicles are tasked with sending large payloads to Earth’s orbit and beyond.
+This added boost will be important to future missions in which heavy-lift (and eventually super heavy-lift) launch vehicles are tasked with sending large payloads to Earth’s orbit and beyond.

 China’s Future Space Launch Capabilities